johnmackintosh/johnmackintosh.github.io/_posts/2020-10-18-rockthemes.md

 In fact, I'd have added
 "There are already **MANY** R colour palette packages, some might even say _too many_.
-The last thing the world needs right now is more R colour palette packages"
+The last thing the world needs right now is more R colour palette packages".

+But there are also other things we don't need, like, for example, _idiots in charge of countries_.
+And we have _those_.

-Imagine my surprise when I made [metallicaRt](https://johnmackintosh.com/metallicaRt/), even if I did royally mess up the announcement in my last blog post, by originally failing to include working images.
+So imagine my surprise when I made [metallicaRt](https://johnmackintosh.com/metallicaRt/), even if I did royally mess up the announcement in my last blog post, by originally failing to include working images.

 Still, got there in the end, and I was safe in the knowledge that at least I wouldn't be doing *that* again.